 Amos Bar-Shalev.
 Mr. Bar-Shalev has served as our director since July 2008.
 Mr. Bar-Shalev served as a director of Protalix Ltd. from 2005 through January 31, 2008, and as our director from December 31, 2006 through January 31, 2008.
 Mr. Bar-Shalev was not nominated for reelection at our annual meeting of shareholders on January 31, 2008.
 On July 14, 2008, our Board of Directors reappointed Mr. Bar-Shalev to our board of directors.
 Mr. Bar-Shalev brings to us extensive experience in managing technology companies.
 Currently, Mr. Bar-Shalev manages the Techno-Rov portfolio.
 Until 2004, he was the Managing Director of TDA Capital Partners, a management company of the TGF (Templeton Tadiran) Fund.
-Prior to that, from 2004 through 2007, he was the President of Win Buyer Ltd. From 2000 through 2007, Mr. Bar-Shalev served the Director of Techno-Rov Holdings (1993) Ltd. and from 2004 through 2007 he served as the Director of Golden Wings Investment Company Ltd. He has served on the board of directors of many companies, such as Golden Wings Investment Company Ltd., Win Buyer Ltd. and Sun Light.
-He received his B.Sc. in Electrical Engineering from the Technion, Israel in 1978 and M.B.A. from the Tel Aviv University in 1981.
-He holds the highest award from the Israeli Air Force for technological achievements.
+Prior to that, from 2004 through 2007, he was the President of Win Buyer Ltd. From 2000 through 2007, Mr. Bar-Shalev served the Director of Techno-Rov Holdings (1993) Ltd. and from 2004 through 2007 he served as the Director of Golden Wings Investment Company Ltd., Win Buyer Ltd. and Sun Light.
+He received his B.Sc. in Electrical Engineering from the Technological achievements.